 The joint nationwide market area to be established in Germany will presumbly start operations on 1 October 2021.
 This is the date the German TSO have agreed with the Federal Network Agency (Bundesnetzagentur), the national regulatory authority.
 The TSOs believe that the planned timing is the most convenient solution for market participants, as it coincides with the start of the gas year and is therefore in alignment with the timescales of all products and processes related to the gas year.

 All market participants can continue to actively follow the development of the journey toward the single German market area.
 To provide information on the current status, the transmission system operators have launched the event series “Market dialog”.
-The first information event took place in February on the fringes of E-world in Essen.
-The next Market dialog event is scheduled for 4 June in Berlin.
+The first information event took place in February on the fringes of E-world in Essen, the second in July in Berlin.
+The next Market dialog event is scheduled for 5 November in Düsseldorf.

 Following the amendments to the German Gas Third-Party Access Regulations, the German TSOs have been cooperating closely and intensively, and have set up a joint project.
 The aim is to merge both the existing market areas and the market area managers GASPOOL and NCG, and to turn the new market area into Europe’s most attractive and liquid gas hub.

 The TSOs have to develop an organisational and procedural structure for the new entity that is to act as market area manager.
 Moreover, decisions will have to be made as to the corporate form the new market area manager is to take.
 All these processes take place in parallel with normal business operations, for until the launch of the single German market area GASPOOL and NCG have to ensure that they continue to run their businesses in a reliable way.

 A number of working groups have been set up in which the TSOs and market area managers are working intensively on a range of topics, including the selection of the necessary IT systems, the aggregation of large amounts of data and the development of a new capacity model, all of which are matters that pose huge organisational and operational challenges.